Neuro-Logical/speech/SLT_2022/README.md

   ```
 ## Statistical analysis 📊

-We report the main functions used to perform the statistical analysis to assess the significance of the features between experimental groups.
-In order to perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker run the script
+In order to perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker, see the functions in the script

   ```
-  python Statistical_Analysis/utils.py
+  Statistical_Analysis/utils.py
   ```

 ## Reproducibility